X

 Since then, people around Iemon began to die one by one unnatural death.
 After the Tamiya family discontinued its lineage, someone moved in on the site of the Tamiya family and experienced strange incidents.

-Ruthless samurai Iemon Tamiya wants to marry Oiwa and when her father refuses, Iemon kills him and disposes of the body with the assistance of Naosuke.
+Ruthless samurai Iemon Tamiya wants to marry Oiwa, and when her father refuses, Iemon kills him and disposes of the body with the assistance of Naosuke.

-Later, tiring of his wife and wishing to marry the heiress Ume Ito, Iemon plots to murder his wife by mixing a poison into her tea and also killing her admirer Takuetsu.
+Later, tiring of his wife and wishing to marry the heiress Ume Ito, Iemon plots to murder his wife by mixing poison into her tea and also killing her admirer Takuetsu.

 The legend has it that a curse accompanies her story and that those who retell it will suffer injuries and even death.